shorebirds

 Barn Island, Stonington CT, June 2003

-INDEX: Main Bird Page Gulls and Terns Other Shorebirds Geese and Ducks Loons Doves Raptors Owls Kingfishers Quails, Partridges, etc. Cuckoos Woodpeckers Flycatchers Titmics and Nuthatches Wrens Mimic Thrushes Thrushes Vireos Warblers Orioles and Blackbirds Tanagers Swallows Crows and Jays Finches Sparrows Hummingbird Tony's Home Page
+INDEX: Main Bird Page Gulls and Terns Other Shorebirds Geese and Ducks Loons Doves Raptors Owls Goatsuckers and Swifts Kingfishers Quails, Partridges, etc. Cuckoos Woodpeckers Flycatchers Titmics and Nuthatches Wrens Mimic Thrushes Thrushes Vireos Warblers Orioles and Blackbirds Tanagers Swallows Crows and Jays Finches Sparrows Hummingbird Tony's Home Page

 Tony Phillips